[robotics-worldwide] Research Assistant Positions (PhD Studentships)

 applicants and not restricted to nationals.
 The successful candidate

-must be able to start the PhD on the 1st April 2009.
-Interested
+must be able to start the PhD on the 1st April 2010.

-applicants are encouraged to apply.
-Please complete an application
+Interested Applicants are encouraged to apply.
+Please complete

-form which can be downloaded from the following web site.
+an application form which can be downloaded below.
+Please return

-Please return your application by email, preferably in PDF format,
+your application by email, preferably in PDF format, to

-standard mail envelope.
-For informal inquiries please contact the
+For informal inquiries please contact the email address:

-Otherwise, if you have already decided on a research lab, please try
+Otherwise, if you have already decided on a research lab, try making

 Tsukuba is a university and science city, located about 60 kilometers,